AUG 27-31

 emission-free construction equipment and transport

-The transition to emission-free energy on-site also made emission-free construction equipment possible: electric forklifts, vans, aerial work platforms, and other equipment have been loaded on-site this year with electricity from Dutch sun and wind.
-In collaboration with the Top Sector Logistics, experiments are also being conducted with emission-free transport: fossil trucks have been replaced by electric examples for all incoming and outgoing transportation of materials, food, and equipment.
-The knowledge gained is being compiled into a blueprint that accelerates the sustainable mobility transition in both the construction and festival sectors.
+The switch to zero-emission energy on site also made zero-emission construction equipment possible: electric forklifts, vans, aerial work platforms and other equipment are charged on site with electricity from Dutch solar and wind power.
+In collaboration with Topsector Logistiek, experiments are also being carried out with zero-emission transport: fossil-fuel trucks have been replaced by electric ones for all inbound and outbound transport of materials, food and equipment.
+The knowledge gained is being brought together in a blueprint that accelerates the sustainable mobility transition in both the construction sector and the festival industry.

 biobased and circular building materials

-An important goal is to replace fossil materials with biobased alternatives.
-This year, for the first time, a biobased geotextile was tested under the remopla (clickable plate system) in the backstage (thanks to BAM and Joosten Groep) – a product that is widely used both in construction and at festivals.
-In addition, the Construction Site took steps in constructive building with sustainable materials, such as bamboo.
-This fast-growing material stores a lot of CO₂, grows in poor soil, and is incredibly strong.
-By realizing constructions on-site and starting certification processes with Studio Akeka, specialized in building with bamboo, the barriers for large-scale constructive application of biobased materials are reduced.
-The plan is to even build a stage from bamboo in 2026.
+An important goal is to replace fossil-based materials with biobased alternatives.
+In 2025, for the first time, a biobased geotextile was tested under the remopla (clickable track plate system) in the backstage area (thanks to BAM and Joosten Groep) – a product that is widely used in both construction and at festivals.
+In addition, the Bouwplaats took steps toward structural construction with sustainable materials, such as bamboo.
+This fast-growing material stores a lot of CO₂, grows on poor soil, and is incredibly strong.
+By carrying out structures on site and starting certification processes with Studio Akeka, which specializes in building with bamboo, the barriers to large-scale structural use of biobased materials are being reduced.
+The plan is to build a stage out of bamboo in 2026.

-By 2026, we will add a new pillar: water.
-The urgency is great due to increasing salinization, climate change, PFAS and pharmaceutical residues, nitrogen and phosphate issues, pressure on wastewater treatment plants, and our dependence on imports and waste exports.
-The construction sector is also facing challenges due to high drinking water usage and the need for local purification to prevent discharges into sewers and surface water.
-Therefore, there is a need for local, circular, energy-positive, and emission-free solutions.
-We are collaborating with organizations and companies that want to utilize the Construction Site of the Future to innovate faster, better, and more broadly.
+This year we are adding a new pillar: water.
+The urgency is high due to increasing salinization, climate change, PFAS and pharmaceutical residues, nitrogen and phosphate problems, pressure on wastewater treatment plants, and our dependence on imports and waste export.
+The construction sector is also running into problems because of high drinking water use and the need for local treatment to prevent discharges into the sewer system and surface water.
+That is why there is a need for local, circular, energy-positive and emission-free solutions.
+For this, we are working together with organizations and companies that want to use the Construction Site of the Future to innovate faster, better and more broadly.

 Report Construction Site of the Future 2025